ValacShadow/TaskService/README.md

-GET	    /api/users/{id}/tasks/	        Get tasks for specific user GET	    /api/task-types/	            Get available task types GET	    /api/users/	                    Get all users
+GET	    /api/users/{id}/tasks/	        Get tasks for specific user GET	    /api/task-types/	            Get available task types GET	    /api/users/	                    Get all users POST    /api/register/                  Add user

 ## Steps
 - Create a super user, using python manage.py createsuperuser
-- you can create more users from admin panel.
+- you can create more users from admin panel or create user api.
 - You can use apis through frontend or postman
 - You have to provide basic auth to create tasks.